Bright-Ogheneovoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that removes all letters of c from C
+ a script that reverse its input